-Our strategic partner, the University of Huddersfield has a wealth of resources which are free and available to all our trainees.
 The skills tests are no longer an entry requirement however, we will carry out our own assessment of both English and mathematics knowledge during the selection process and offer any support required to all successful applicants on our course.

 I want to train to teach with the TTSA but the placement list shows no conveniently located schools for me.
 Can you do anything to help?

 All trainees must be able to commute to our dedicated training centre in Halifax.
 If you need a placement school closer to your home location, please contact us and we will do our very best to source a placement school within your commute area.

 I work in a school already and I’d like to train there.
 Is this possible?

 If your school is willing to sign up as a School Direct partner, then we’re happy to accommodate specific requests for trainees already in employment.
 We recommend that you contact us to talk this through before you apply.

 I’m worried about training without a salary for a year.
 What help is available?

 Some shortage subjects offer a salaried place allowing you to earn while you learn.
 However, there’s a wide range of support, student loans and bursaries which could make training to teach viable for you.
 Feel free to contact us for further advice and support.